magnolia-cms/headless-documentation/docs/getting-started/hello-headless.md

 ## Overview
 - Install the demo project, and Magnolia
 - What is a headless cms?
-- form to add content and delivery seperate
+- Forms to add content
-- api first approach
+- Content delivery API
+- Frontend client

 > Scenario: We received the UX from our design team, but they still haven't decided on the details yet.
 However the content from our travel packages is already defined and we do not want to hold our marketers back from writing their content.